Cookie Jar (short story): Plot summary

-Following the attack on Pearl Harbor in 1941, the three brothers all in turn enlist in the United States Armed Forces, with Jack dying when his fighter is shot down during the Battle of Iwo Jima.
-Rhett participates in the Battle of Normandy, the liberation of France, and the Western Allied invasion of Germany.
+Following the attack on Pearl Harbor in 1941, the three brothers all enlist in the military, with Jack dying when his fighter plane is shot down during the Battle of Iwo Jima.
+Rhett participates in the Battle of Normandy, the liberation of France and the Western Allied invasion of Germany.
 In April 1945, he participates in the liberation of the Buchenwald and Dachau concentration camps, where the horrific sights he witnesses make him remember his mother's description of Lalanka.
 Rhett draws parallels between "Black John" and Adolf Hitler.

 After returning from Europe, Rhett began working as an auto mechanic.
 In March 1946, he retrieves the still-full cookie jar from the attic of his father's home and finally empties it.
 When Rhett looks at the bottom of the empty jar, he sees an aerial view of what he recognizes as Lalanka.
 Rhett sees the burned remains of the Long Forest, a thick mist of forza, and a pedlar who is attacked by two Gobbits.
 Horrified by the sight, Rhett drops the cookie jar, which eventually refills once more.

 Dale asks Rhett what became of the cookie jar; Rhett tells him that it is in the attic of Dale's uncle Bill's house.
 Rhett gifts the jar to Dale, telling him to be careful.
 Although Dale promises he will, Rhett privately suspects that Dale will himself empty the jar and look into it, reflecting that "in the end we all prefer the bitter to the sweet.
 It's our curse."

 Publication

-"Cookie Jar" was initially published in the spring 2016 issue of the Virginia Quarterly Review.
-It was included in the paperback edition of King's 2015 short story collection The Bazaar of Bad Dreams.
+"Cookie Jar" was initially published in volume 92, number 2 of the Virginia Quarterly Review in March 2016.
+It was included in the paperback edition of King's short story collection The Bazaar of Bad Dreams, published in October 2016.

 Reception

-Justin Hamelin of Tom Holland's Terror Time wrote that "King continues to age like a fine wine as a writer", describing Rhett as "as enthralling as any of King's characters".